IsteNITC-Website-2023/istetechquilla/content/posts/lifi-the-future-of-wireless.md

-description = "Flash news:While WiFi is a household name now, we can’t use it forever." designer = "Jibran V" tags = [] title = "Will Li-Fi replace Wi-Fi?"
+description = "Flash news:While WiFi is a household name now, we can’t use it forever." designer = "Jibran V" tags = [] title = "Can Li-Fi replace Wi-Fi?"

 +++
 Gen Z is the luckiest of all generations to witness the most extensive integration of technology into the smallest of human needs and activities.
 We have come a long way from dial-up internet connections to taking _Alexa_ and _Siri_ as companions in daily life.
 It is surprising that before the concepts of internet and artificial intelligence were discussed, seeds of WiFi (Wireless Fidelity) were sown by Hedy Lamarr, a Hollywood star cum passionate engineer in 1942.
 But here is some flash news - while WiFi is a household name now, we can’t use it forever.